chinamike65/hugo-tuolesi/content/book6/book6en.md

 116

 Why does everyone naturally respect Buddhas and Bodhisattvas?

-It is also because Buddhas and Bodhisattvas love and respect all beings.
+It is because Buddhas and Bodhisattvas love and respect all beings.

+The Buddhist scriptures say:

+---

-The Buddhist scriptures say: what kind of karma is done, what kind of fruit is produced.
+what kind of karma is done,

+what kind of fruit is produced.

+---

 Respecting others will also be respected and loved by others.
 This is a causal relationship.